 For people who have had allergic reactions to contrast, doctors have found that giving them medicine before the scan may help reduce the risk of their having another allergic reaction.
 This is called premedication.
-A type of medicine called a steroid is most often used for premedication.
+A medicine called a steroid is most often used for this.